heremaps/com.here.validate.svrl.text-rules/readme.md

 - `args.validate.ignore.rules` - Comma separated list of rule IDs to be ignored
 - `args.validate.blacklist` - Comma separated list of words that should not be present in the running text
+- `args.validate.cachefile` - Specifies the location of cache file to be used.
+Validation will only run across altered files if this parameter is present
 - `args.validate.check.case` - Comma separated list of words which have a specified capitalization
+- `args.validate.color` - When set, errors and warnings are Output highlighted using ANSI color codes
 - `args.validate.mode` - Validation reporting mode.
 The following values are supported:
 	- `strict`	- Outputs both warnings and errors.
 Fails on errors and warnings.
 	- `default` - Outputs both warnings and errors.
 Fails on errors only
 	- `lax`		- Ignores all warnings and outputs errors only.
 Fails on Errors only
 - `svrl.customization.dir` - Specifies the customization directory
-- `svrl.filter.file` - Specifies the location of the XSL file used to filter the echo output
+- `svrl.filter.file` - Specifies the location of the XSL file used to filter the echo output.
+If this parameter is not present, the default echo output format will be used.
+- `text-rules.ruleset.file` - Specifies severity of the rules to apply.
+If this parameter is not present, default severity levels will be used.

 Configuring the plug-in
 -----------------------